Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 - I want to have a positive, joyful experience.
 - I want to get feedback on my actions such as inputting a username or answering questions.
 - I want to learn about Indian weddings.
+- I want to see how much time is left for answering a question.
 - I want to see my final score.
 - I want to be able to play again, or let a friend play on the same device after I am finished.